 3. Reach out to the speakers and performers

 Consulting the AV company might seem enough, but wait until you talk to the speakers and the event's performers.
 It is always wise to be ready at all times, and this can only be made possible if you reach out to the speakers and ask them what they need.
 Some of them might need a projector for their presentation, and you need to have that detail in mind.
 Speaking to the performers, too, affects the size of your stage and the staging setup in general.

 Your guests' comfortability is another crucial factor in your stage location.
 Your audience should be seated where the stage is easily visible.
 Being at an event where one can't see the stage is the worst.
 Slanting angles might cause strain on your audience, making it hard and uncomfortable to wait for the whole event.

 Proximity, on the other hand, gives a one-on-one feeling between the person on stage and your audience.
 So as you plan your stage setup, ensure it is in a good place.
 As you arrange the seats, do not place the first row far away from the stage: the fewer the feet, the better.
 Make your audience feel like they have more engagement with the performers or presenters on stage.

 Whether the event is in an outdoor setup or a conference room, how you set up your equipment is crucial.
 As important as every other factor might seem in setting up a stage, rigging has to be on the top of the list.
 Sound, lighting, video screens, and other special effect equipment must be top-notch.
-In a conference center, the ceiling or rather the room's vertical height can be a challenging factor; in such a situation, you can opt for LED lights that have the added benefit of using less power and a shorter vertical height than suspended lights.
-Remember, all this equipment takes up space, and it is necessary to know what to put where to begin.
+In a conference center, the ceiling or the room's vertical height can be challenging; in such a situation, you can opt for LED lights that have the added benefit of using less power and a shorter vertical height than suspended lights.
+Remember, all this equipment takes up space, and knowing what to put and where to begin is necessary.